Munalia/gduploader/README.md

    - Mega => Plugins > TEXT.py
    - Open load  => Plugins > dlopenload.py

-## Setup Your Own Bot
-  - Create Your  [Google Drive api Credential](https://console.cloud.google.com/apis/credentials) (other type) and Download its json
-  - Paste it In Bot Root Directroy  and Rename it "client_secrets.json"
-  - Replace Your Bot Token in  [creds.py file](./creds.py)
-  - Your Bot is Ready to Host.

 ### You can use Heroku to host it.